Doctor insights on:

 - Talk to a doctor live online for free

-- What happens to the nervous system during a seizure?
+- What happens to periods during menopause?

-- What happens when a lung is punctured during a biopsy?
+- What happens during a breast exam?

 - Ask a doctor a question free online

-- What happens if the colon is punctured during a colonoscopy?
+- What happens during a ct scan?

 - What happens during a soccer tryout?